Rishon LeZion: Education and culture

 Rishon LeZion has twenty-three elementary schools, nine middle schools, and twelve high schools.
 Rishon Lezion's College of Management has a student population of 10,000.
 Sixty percent of twelve graders in the city qualify for a matriculation certificate.

 Rishon LeZion holds an annual wine festival.
-The Rishon LeZion Amphitheatre Live Park has hosted overseas artists such as Sting, Mariah Carey, Ozzy Osbourne, Metallica, Alanis Morissette, alt-J, Megadeth, Deep Purple, Avicii, Jason Derulo, Flo Rida, Wiz Khalifa and Sean Paul.
+The Rishon LeZion Amphitheatre Live Park has hosted overseas artists such as Sting, Mariah Carey, Ozzy Osbourne, Christina Aguilera, Metallica, Alanis Morissette, alt-J, Megadeth, Deep Purple, Avicii, Jason Derulo, Flo Rida, Wiz Khalifa and Sean Paul.
 The city has a municipal zoo, an amusement park (Superland), and a beach promenade.
 Heychal HaTarbut (Hall of Culture) is a venue for classical concerts, theatre performances and cultural events.
 It has a larger theatre for shows and two smaller ones for art workshops.
 The Israel Symphony Orchestra Rishon LeZion has participated in music festivals all over the world.
 It was awarded the ACUM Prize in 1991.

-The city also has beautiful architecture and museums like the Rishon LeZion museum and the Yaakov Agam museum.